IsmailmFahmy/Pingu/README.md

 # Pingu
-A simple script used to configure windows from a fresh install to my preferance of course :)
+A simple script used to configure windows from a fresh install. to my preferance of course :)